wavemaker/docs/learn/app-development/wavemaker-overview/wavemaker-11-beta.md

 ---
 ---

-Here we are with a new release, and we can’t wait to share all the great features and updates waiting for you in WaveMaker 11 beta.
+We are back with a new release, and we can't wait to share all the great features and updates waiting for you in WaveMaker 11 beta.

-We continue to invest in providing rich studio capabilities for developers, making WaveMaker an adaptable platform that developers and consultants can work with easily.

-With the constant evolution of the application development process, we recognize WaveMaker as more than just a low-code platform — committed to making the web and mobile app development smooth at every step of the product life cycle, equip abilities to support open-source integrations, plus provide extreme flexibility to customize app components and services for reusability.
+WaveMaker consists of a three-layer architecture for developing apps with great flexibility to customize and reuse components and services at its core while taking advantage of many new open-standard integrations that we bring along with major releases.
+Let's see what we got this year.

-With WaveMaker 11 beta, the platform provides an extensive range of tooling capabilities for developers, keeping the low code roots in mind alongside staying up-to-date with the tech demand.
-See the complete list of features produced in WaveMaker 11 beta.
+WaveMaker 11 beta release features significant advancements shaping up to impact the low-code development in a big way, especially for mobile consumers this time, and also providing an extensive range of tooling capabilities for developers, keeping the low code roots in mind and staying up-to-date with the tech demands.

-## React Native
+## Introducing React Native in WaveMaker

-Develop native-ready iOS and Android applications on a single platform and single codebase.

-React Native is a cross-platform development framework for developing native mobile applications, including iOS and Android apps.
-The framework is open-sourced and is supported by a developer community, hosting a number of React Native plugins that you can use.
-[Read more...](/learn/react-native/react-native)
+We introduce React Native, a new medium for developing native apps, including iOS and Android app development in WaveMaker Studio.
+This inclusion comes with almost no learning curve involved for WaveMaker developers.
+React Native offers platform-specific versions of components so a single codebase can share code across Android and iOS stores.
+[Read more](/learn/react-native/react-native).

+### No, we do not deprecate Cordova.

+Although our emphasis at this point is to prioritize React Native, even so, we do not plan to deprecate Cordova anytime sooner.
+We will continue to support Cordova app development and provide an up-to-date tech stack whenever a new update is available.

+## New Widgets in Studio

+We continue to invest in producing rich studio tools that enable you to design great-looking apps using our new Linear and Flex widgets.
+These widgets allow you to display data in list format, giving developers complete control of vertical and horizontal layout adjustments.
+This feature is exclusive to React Native users for now.

 ## API Composer Toolkit